maximebf/gousse.js/README.md

  - `ondisconnect(callback)`: trigger callback when the component is removed from the document
  - `querySelector()` and `querySelectorAll()` to query nodes from the component
  - `nodes`: the root nodes of the component
- - `node`: a single root node (if an array of nodes is returned, this is the last node)
+ - `node`: a single root node (or the last node if an array of nodes is returned)

 Components can make use of the `template()` function.